espressif/esptool/docs/en/troubleshooting.rst

 Early Stage Crash
 -----------------

+.. only:: esp8266

    Use any of `Serial terminal programs`_ to view the boot log.
-(ESP8266 baud rate is 74880bps, ESP32 and later is 115200bps).
+(ESP8266 baud rate is 74880bps).
 See if the program is crashing during early startup or outputting an error message.

+.. only:: not esp8266

+   Use any of `Serial terminal programs`_ to view the boot log. ({IDF_TARGET_NAME} baud rate is 115200bps).
+See if the program is crashing during early startup or outputting an error message.

 Serial Terminal Programs
 ------------------------

 There are many serial terminal programs suitable for debugging & serial interaction.
 The pyserial module (which is required for esptool) includes one such command line terminal program - miniterm.py.
 For more details `see this page <https://pyserial.readthedocs.io/en/latest/tools.html#module-serial.tools.miniterm>`_ or run ``miniterm -h``.

+.. only:: esp8266

    Note that not every serial program supports the unusual ESP8266 74880bps "boot log" baud rate.
 Support is especially sparse on Linux. miniterm.py supports this baud rate on all platforms.
-ESP32 or later chips use the more common 115200bps.

 Tracing Esptool Interactions
 ----------------------------